 A. To encourage collective impact, Valley of the Sun United Way brings together partners from every sector – public, business, non-profit, and faith-based organizations – to get things done.
-Together, with your support, we will ensure kids succeed, end hunger, end homelessness, and increase the financial stability of families and individuals, breaking the cycle of poverty in ways no one organization can do alone.
+Together, with your support, we will ensure kids succeed, end hunger, end homelessness, and increase the financial stability of families and individuals, ACTIVATING solutions in ways no one organization can do alone.

 A. For the last several years Valley of the Sun United Way has talked about partnerships differently.
-We partner with hundreds of businesses, organizations and individuals to break the cycle of poverty.
+We partner with hundreds of businesses, organizations and individuals to ACTIVATE: Solutions.
 Some partners receive funding, while others do not.
-These partners bring the expertise, resources and commitment needed to break the cycle for every child, individual and family in our community by ensuring children succeed in school, ending hunger and homelessness, and increasing the financial stability of families and individuals.
+These partners bring the expertise, resources and commitment needed to ACTIVATE: HOPE for every child, individual and family in our community by ensuring children succeed in school, ending hunger and homelessness, and increasing the financial stability of families and individuals.

 As a result of the ongoing evolution of our work, Valley of the Sun United Way is focused on doing much more than funding the efforts of other agencies and organizations.
-We fight for families, we fight for kids, and we fight for neighborhoods.
+We help support families, kids, and neighborhoods.
 We do this by continuing to fund partners through an investment process and aligning funding to our goals.
 Additionally, we will also be working with partners (traditional and new) in different ways - as grant partners, on pilot projects, on collaborative partnerships, etc.